seddonm1/reorchestrate.com/content/posts/deltalake-a-clever-solution-to-a-big-data-problem.md

 ## Why Blob Storage Is Risky

-Many people use [Amazon S3](https://aws.amazon.com/s3/) or equivalent services to replace their relational database data warehouses as blob storage coupled with technologies like the compressed-columnar [parquet](https://parquet.apache.org/) file format offsers a reasonably perfomant, hugely scalable and cheap alternative.
+Many people use [Amazon S3](https://aws.amazon.com/s3/) or equivalent services to replace their relational database data warehouses as blob storage coupled with technologies like the compressed-columnar [parquet](https://parquet.apache.org/) file format offers a reasonably performant, massively scalable and cheap alternative.

 To understand why blob storage can be risky it is important to understand how Apache Spark executes writes to non-transactional storage systems like S3 or other blob storage.
 To do this we are going use a contrived example where every day a user extracts their bank account transactions to a CSV file named `yyyy-MM-dd_transactions.csv`: